Content

 • Ben Roberts

-Find out more about our current trustees
+Find out more about our current trustees.

 Text

-• Finance, Audit and Risk Committee.
+• Finance, People, Audit and Risk Committee.

-• Quality, Governance and Wellbeing Committee.
+• Clinical Governance Oversight Committee.

 These committees provide an opportunity to engage in more detailed scrutiny and discussion of the charity’s work than would otherwise be possible in an ordinary board meeting.
+Each trustee will serve in at least one committee.

-The role of the Finance, Audit and Risk Committee is to maintain an overview of the financial health and corporate performance of the organisation, its controls assurance mechanisms, and of its compliance with statutory requirements.
+The role of the Finance, People, Audit and Risk Committee is to maintain an overview of the financial health and corporate performance of the organisation, its controls assurance mechanisms, and of its compliance with statutory requirements.

 The board each year reviews and adopts a Code of Corporate Governance Action Plan, which sets out the ways in which the board intends to work.